neilagabriel/vim-geeknote/README.md

 in the notebook currently selected in the navigation window.
 If a notebook is not selected, the note will be created in the default notebook.
 A new buffer for the note will be displayed in the previous window if it is possible to do so or in a new vertical split.
-The note will not be created until the buffer is saved (e.g. `:w`).
-Once saved, the note will be created and the navigation window will update.

 Use `:GeeknoteSaveAsNote` to create a new note using the content of the current buffer.
 The first line in the buffer will be used as the note's title.
 The